-The love and support of Vivian Baxter towards her daughter jumps off the page, from protecting Maya as she worked as a nightly trolley conductor to climbing on the delivery table to catch (and cradle and love) Angelou’s son as he is born.
+The love and support of Vivian Baxter towards her daughter jumps off the page in Mom & Me & Mom.
+From protecting Maya as she worked as a nightly trolley conductor to climbing on the delivery table to catch (and cradle and love) Angelou’s son as he is born.

-Through experience and armloads of time, the two develop and nurture the relationship given to them by nature.
+Through experience and armloads of time, the two develop and nurture the relationship given to them by nature.1

 I walked away and was back in my bedroom before I heard my own words echoing in my mind.
 I had called Lady ‘Mother.’
 I knew she had noticed, but we never ever mentioned the incident.
 I was aware that after the birth of my son and the decision to move and get a place for just the two of us, I thought of Vivian Baxter as my mother.

 Angelou’s memories of what once was are wonderfully gifted to us from the grace of age.
 They are luminous, well-narrated, and emotionally catching as any of Angelou’s works.
 This book is how Angelou came to be liberated and inspired by her mother.
 It is also how her own mother became a mother through the need, vulnerability, and inspiration of Angelou.

 I will look after you, and I will look after anybody you say needs to be looked after, anyway you say.
 I am here.
 I brought my whole self to you.
 I am your mother.

 Stories of motherhood are long, long tales of becoming, not being.
 Read Mom & Me & Mom alongside Joan Didion’s breathless story of the life-altering loss of a daughter, or Max Porter’s Grief Is a Thing with Feathers about the ‘hung-empty’ space left by a mother’s death.